Sandipeyy/sandip/README.md

 python sandip.py
 ```

-Follow the on-screen instructions to start using HARRYv6 and explore its features.
+Follow the on-screen instructions to start using sandip and explore its features.

 ## Contribution

-If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on [GitHub](https://github.com/HARRY-EXE/HARRYv6).
+If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on [GitHub](https://github.com/Sandipeyy/sandip).
 Your contributions are highly appreciated!

 ## License